 Our program mirrors the Tufts University Strong Living Program, an evidence based program for which our coordinator has received training in the curriculum.
 The program grew out of published research on bone density in older adults.
 It is designed to counter the effects of osteoporosis and lead to improvement in mobility, muscle strength, stamina, balance and independence.

 Participants start with one pound weights and gradually increase the weight when they feel they are able.
-Classes meet twice a week for one hour at the locations listed on the Senior Exercise Program Locations Page.

 Find out what you need to know about the Senior Exercise Program.